Logikiel/HelloWorld_with_input/README.md

 I regret that a full discord of people now know i've done this.

-I hope one day to recover from this meme of a mistake.
+I hope one day to recover from this meme of a mistake....